Goals, plans, action theory: Class Exercise

 Recent studies explored GPA in classrooms.
 Gan proposed teaching and adapting the GPA model through negotiation exercises.
 Gan finds evidence that schools successfully integrated conflict resolution into the curriculum and enhanced academic performance.
 He suggests that learning to negotiate should not stop at High School since it is a critical academic skill.
 The proposed study focuses on developing learning objectives that give students an idea of actions they should master by the end of the exercise.
 Implementing the GPA model can be challenging since a student will focus on launching her primary goal(s) and consider her secondary goal(s).
 The goal is to train students to be fully prepared for all situations and to be mental fitness, highlighting the importance of having the skill during negotiation.

-Seiter et al. also proposed an in-class exercise, adapting Pokemon GO, Persuasion GO, to train students to gain awareness of persuasion tactics.
+Seiter et al. also proposed an in-class exercise, adapting Pokémon GO, Persuasion GO, to train students to gain awareness of persuasion tactics.
 Like Gan, Seiter et al. suggest that toward the end of the exercise, instructors might discuss the GPA model and assist students in understanding how to use different tactics under scenarios.